 Veo Camera Review Summary

-After using the Veo camera for half a season we definitely recommend checking it out for your team.
+After using the Veo camera for a season we definitely recommend checking it out for your team.
 The camera really does make it easy to record, store, and share great soccer video footage.
 Probably the biggest challenge that teams will face is figuring out how to make the camera work in their soccer budget.
-Whether you’re a soccer parent, soccer team, or soccer club you can email us for ideas on how to make the Veo camera affordable for your players – firstname.lastname@example.org
+Whether you’re a soccer parent, soccer team, or soccer club you can email us for ideas on how to make the Veo camera affordable for your players.

 We actually had a few more sections planned for this video camera review.
 However every game and tournament we record results in lots of questions about the camera.
 We’ve told soccer team managers, parents, and coaches that we’d send them our review but since we keep spending our weekends at games and tournaments we haven’t gotten it out as quickly as planned.
 So we’re going to publish the review without those sections and add them later on.

-We’re also polishing off an unofficial “Veo Users Field Guide” that has all the tricks and tips we’ve learned about capturing and using good soccer video with the camera.
+We’re also polishing off an unofficial “Veo Scout – Users Field Guide” that answers lots of questions that parents, coaches, and clubs have who are thinking about getting a Veo.
+We’ll cover a lot of the tricks and tips we’ve learned about capturing and using good soccer video with the camera.
 If you’re interested we can send you a copy, just enter your email address below